shermanloan/scejson-doc/doc/api-overview.md

 # API Overview

+> "It cannot be denied that he (*Pierre de Fermat*) has had many exceptional ideas,
+>  and that he is a highly intelligent man.
+For my part, however, I have always been
+>  taught to take a broad overview of things, in order to be able to deduce from
+>  them general rules, which might be applicable elsewhere."
+>                                         --- Rene Descartes

 The SCEJSON offers different functionality in distinct *modules*, which are described below:

 | Module | Description |